greg-raven/Impeachment-Chronicles/_drafts/sources.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">5/ The FCC jumped in too.
 They announced an investigation into a radio station owned by a prominent Trump critic just because it reported on a local ICE raid.
 No other local station who reported on the raid was targeted.
 Classic harassment of opponents.<a href="https://t.co/3UixGYYjyK">https://t.co/3UixGYYjyK</a></p>&mdash; Chris Murphy 🟧 (@ChrisMurphyCT) <a href="https://twitter.com/ChrisMurphyCT/status/1890425328352284714?ref_src=twsrc%5Etfw">February 14, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">6/ Another part of the plan is the seizure of spending power.
 Trump will release spending for friends and withhold spending from opponents.
 A tried and true tactic of monarchs who control speech by using the treasury to reward allies and punish enemies. <a href="https://t.co/NgQf6vjgf7">https://t.co/NgQf6vjgf7</a></p>&mdash; Chris Murphy 🟧 (@ChrisMurphyCT) <a href="https://twitter.com/ChrisMurphyCT/status/1890425330705334326?ref_src=twsrc%5Etfw">February 14, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">7/ And then, just this week, the Associated Press was kicked out of the White House because they refused to use the term &quot;Gulf of America&quot;.
 No press will be able to cover the White House unless their content and terms are approved by the regime. <br><br>Same as Stalin or Mussolini.…</p>&mdash; Chris Murphy 🟧 (@ChrisMurphyCT) <a href="https://twitter.com/ChrisMurphyCT/status/1890425332982792223?ref_src=twsrc%5Etfw">February 14, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">USAID said it was a charitable group.
-It wasn&#39;t.
-It was a tool for regime change.
-After 2016, it turned its guns inward.
-In 2019, a front group it created fabricated the evidence used by the CIA, moles in the White House, and House Democrats to impeach Trump.
-That&#39;s treason. <a href="https://t.co/plxlWUqNiJ">https://t.co/plxlWUqNiJ</a> <a href="https://t.co/u7oYXNkCA6">pic.twitter.com/u7oYXNkCA6</a></p>&mdash; Michael Shellenberger (@shellenberger) <a href="https://twitter.com/shellenberger/status/1890375279714906169?ref_src=twsrc%5Etfw">February 14, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 [America First Legal Releases Explosive Documents Exposing Biden White House’s Role in Sham Prosecution of President Trump Over Classified Documents - America First Legal](https://aflegal.org/america-first-legal-releases-explosive-documents-exposing-biden-white-houses-role-in-sham-prosecution-of-president-trump-over-classified-documents/)